clintmod/macprefs/README.md

 At first I was trying to create a bash script to restore all my settings.
 I was trying to adapt the ~~`.osx`~~ `.macos` file from [Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos).
 I noticed that some of the cases for the domains were wrong/outdated and weren't actually changing the preferences they were intended to change.

-Running `defaults write` with the wrong case also caused problems while trying create this tool because of [Case Conflicts](#case-conflicts).
+Running `defaults write` with the wrong case for the keys or domains also causes problems as the defaults command may fail silently.

 ## Requirements